 I suppose if you’re going to do nonsensical, you may as well go the whole hog.
 The choice of music here is just incredible.
 Sometimes it rings true, other times it seems like it’s been culled from a different production entirely.
 For example, we have a Lethal Weapon style jazz/rock track, the kind you’d hear as Riggs and Murtaugh hunt for clues with a hand on their holsters, only here it plays over a man waving to a young girl as she drives away in a car.
 We have impromptu sexy sax solos invading desperate chase scenes, and when our suicidal protagonist swallows a cache of pills at her absurd beach picnic for one, we get progressive orchestral disco as dubious male protagonist Axel attempts to shag the poison out of her.
 Most baffling of all, after the movie’s distinctly sinister twist, we’re treated to an end credits rip-off of Vangelis’ majestic, Oriental-singed The Tao of Love, a track devised around eastern cultural concepts.
 I mean, where’s the relation here?
 Just watch the scene where Axel almost drowns Melanie in sea water in an elaborate attempt at saving her life and you’ll see exactly what I mean.
 It’s so gloriously camp.

-If you struggle to get your head around all of that, maybe you can figure out why our killer feels it appropriate to speak in his sinister, Krueger-esque voice when out picking up women at bars, though the fact that the woman in question still goes home with him probably answers that one for you.
+If you struggled to get your head around all of that, maybe you can figure out why our killer feels it appropriate to speak in his sinister, Krueger-esque voice when out picking up women at bars, though the fact that the woman in question still goes home with him probably answers that one.
 He even has the gall to dress like Freddy while being fondled back at his art studio in a scene that is essentially porno.
-The art studio is one of several groundless clues to pick up on here.
+The art studio is one of several groundless clues to pick upon here.
 In fact, I don’t think Fragasso even considered it a clue.
 It has every right to be in a traditional sense, but the only tradition here is the kind of scattergun plotting synonymous with Italian horror knock-offs.

 I had absolutely no idea what was going on half the time, and even less of a clue when it came to establishing the killer’s identity.
 At first I figured Mel’s ex-husband was the culprit, though I couldn’t identify exactly who that was.
-Next I suspected Melanie’s neighbour, then, inexplicably, the neighbour’s wife, who suddenly starts calling Melanie out as someone who “attracts men like a bitch in heat”, and even begins referring to Mel’s poor adolescent daughter as her own, but then you realise they’re dishing out red herrings for the sheer hell of it, and in the end the masked killer’s haircut is all you’ll need to finger the culprit.
+Next I suspected Melanie’s neighbour, then, inexplicably, the neighbour’s wife, who suddenly starts calling Melanie out as someone who “attracts men like a bitch in heat”, even referring to her poor adolescent daughter as her own, but then you realise they’re dishing out red herrings for the sheer hell of it, and the masked killer’s haircut is the only clue you’ll need to finger the culprit.
 Melanie’s disorder is described as disassociated schizophrenia.
-If you don’t find yourself suffering from the same condition by the end of this movie, you’re a stronger person than me.
+If you don’t find yourself suffering from the exact same condition by the end of this movie, you’re a stronger person than I.